Quantitative coarse-graining of Markov chains: Numerical experiments

 Figure~\ref{fig:plotRelEntRev} plots the pointwise-error profile in scenario~\ref{scenario1Rev} for varying $\e$ and clearly exhibits the behaviour discussed in Remark~\ref{rem:point-unif}, i.e.\ smaller values for $\e$ lead to increased mixing within the macro-states thereby leading to faster convergence of the coarse-grained to the ($\e$-independent) effective dynamics.
 Note that the error profiles start at zero since the same initial-data is chosen for the coarse-grained and effective dynamics.
 Similar behaviour is exhibited for the other scenarios as well.

 Figure~\ref{fig:plotConvergenceRev} plots $\max_{t \in [0,T]} \RelEnt(\cg_t^\e \vert \eta_t^\e)$ as a function of $\e$.
 In all the three scenarios we observe that this error decays to zero as $\e \rightarrow 0$, with a rate roughly equal to one.
-Recall that the quantitative theory developed in Theorem~\ref{thm:eps-est-positive-init}, which applies only to scenarios \ref{scenario1Rev}--\ref{scenario2Rev}, yields convergence rate of $1-\nu$ for any $\nu \in (0,1)$.
-Therefore our theoretical results are not sharp, but comes arbitrarily close to the optimal rate of convergence.
-However note that the constant $c(\nu)$ in~\eqref{eq:quantEstEpsImproved} blows up for $\nu \rightarrow 0$.
+This is in line with our theoretical results in Theorem~\ref{thm:eps-est-positive-init} (in particular~\eqref{eq:quantEstEpsImproved}), from which we expect a linear decay of error as $\e\to 0$.
 Finally observe that the convergence in scenario~\ref{scenario3Rev}, which does not satisfy the assumption of positive initial data in Theorem~\ref{thm:eps-est-positive-init}, decays at the same rate as \ref{scenario1Rev}--\ref{scenario2Rev}.
 This provides further credence to Remark~\ref{rem:difficulty-eps}, wherein we state that the requirement of positive initial data is a purely technical assumption (in that we require it for the proof of the estimate) and we expect that the theoretical result should hold without this requirement.